facundotolosa/appspace-react-fe-challenge/README.md

 This happens because all the state variables from CharactersPage get lost when you render the DetailPage, so you loose the currentPage and the requestURL.
 A possible solution for this would be to add a Context to the app and extract this two variables to it, so they won't get lost as you navigate through the app.

+### Error handling
+The application has only one error message, and this could be improved by showing custom messages for each error code that the API returns.

 ## Available Scripts